How Inclusion in the Workplace Helps Fight Implicit Bias

 Implicit bias isn’t consciously held.
 While we may not actively separate ourselves from those with differences, something often keeps us from reaching out.
 And for this reason, workplace implicit bias works against the bottom line within a company.
 When employees don’t see themselves as equals, whatever their role in the company, the road to success is rocky.

-Promoting inclusion in the workplace through unconscious bias training and fully invested leadership develops strong teams that can recognize and overcome implicit bias in the workplace.
+Promoting inclusion in the workplace through unconscious bias training and fully invested, inclusive leadership develops strong teams that can recognize and overcome implicit bias in the workplace.

 Inclusion in the Workplace Starts by Finding Common Ground